Our latest release has new and improved

 Choosing Statistical Software:

 Four Questions You Should Ask

 Data.
 Analysis.
 Statistics.
-It seems like everybody is talking about the importance
+It seems like everybody is talking

 Your options for doing data analysis run the gamut—from a pencil,

 paper and calculator costing a couple of bucks...